simon-m-mudd/simon-m-mudd.github.io/teaching/index.md

 I teach in the both the [Geography](https://www.ed.ac.uk/geosciences/undergraduate/geography-degrees) and [Geology and Physical Geography Degree](https://www.ed.ac.uk/geosciences/undergraduate/geology-physical-geography) programs at the University of Edinburgh [School of GeoSciences](https://www.ed.ac.uk/geosciences).
 I also supervise MSc students in the [GIS](https://www.ed.ac.uk/geosciences/postgraduate/taught-masters/geographical-information-science) and [Earth Observation and Geoinformation Management](https://www.ed.ac.uk/geosciences/postgraduate/taught-masters/msc-earth-observation) MSc programmes.

+My teaching involves introductory physical geology and geography, mathematics and programming for geoscientists, gemorphology, and field teaching.

 I am also director of the [E4 DTP](https://www.ed.ac.uk/e4-dtp), a [NERC Doctoral Training Partnership](https://nerc.ukri.org/funding/available/postgrad/responsive/dtp/).

 ## Media and press clippings

 I've had some research coverage in the press, as well as discussions about other people's research.
-In a
+Below are a few links to various articles, videos, and podcasts.

 ### Coverage of marsh work